naaico-tech/cartridge/README.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please fork the repo, create a branch, and open a PR referencing any related issue.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — you can copy, modify, and redistribute with attribution.
+See the [LICENSE](LICENSE) file.

 ## Support